Studio-Lemon/wp-lemon-docs/src/generated/javascript.md

 | details | <code>object</code> | <code>false</code> | data to pass to event |

 **Example**
+You can listen for events triggered by this function by using the following syntax:
 ```js
 import { trigger } from 'parentThemeScripts/api/helpers';
 trigger('my_event', 'my_module', { foo: 'bar' });